nesl/hide-and-seek-challenge/readme.md

 ## 3 Baselines

 ### 3.1 Hider: Addnoise
+The add-noise baseline simply adds Gaussian noise, N (0, σ2), to each element of the feature vector.
+The added noise are all i.i.d, and σ needed to be specified as input.

 ### 3.2 Hider: TimeGAN
+The Time-GAN baseline is explained in full in [Yoon et al. [2019]](https://www.damtp.cam.ac.uk/user/dkj25/pdf/yoon2019time.pdf).
+The general idea is to train a Time-series Generative Adversarial Network on the orignal data, and generate a synthetic data of the same size.

 ### 3.3 Seeker: KNN
+To explain the baseline algorithms, we have to introduce some notations.

 ### 3.4 Seeker: Binary Classifier